mattrich98/smartautogreenhouse/README.md

 - I wanted to practice implenting 'for' and 'while' loops, but ended up not using them because it was too complicated and just served as an additional feature.
 - However, while trying to implement these loops, I've become a little more familiar with them and understand how to make use of them.
+- Within for loops, and many other things, to do complicated instructions, you have to nest a lot of code within eachother.